 Shoulder arthritis can cause pain and limit a person’s ability to move their shoulder.
-We offer a variety of treatments for shoulder arthritis, from physical therapy to joint injections to stem cell therapy.
+We offer a variety of treatments for shoulder arthritis, from physical therapy to joint injections and cellular treatments.
 When conservative treatment options fail to relieve the pain we offer options for shoulder replacement.
 In a total shoulder replacement we can replace your entire shoulder joint leaving you with a new shoulder.
 For individuals who are older and may have had a shoulder replacement that was not successful, we also offer complex revision shoulder surgeries and reverse total shoulder replacements.

 Dr Charles Gottlob, Dr James Johnson and Dr David Schneider are experts in shoulder replacement and reverse total shoulder replacements.
 Together they perform more of these complex surgeries than any where else in the Region.

 Who cares for elbows?
 That’s a common question people ask when they are suffering with elbow pain.
 Many times it is a sports medicine specialist, but when nerve or tendons are involved, often a specially trained hand surgeon is called onto the case.
 Orthopedic trauma surgeons often repair complicated elbow fractures and a joint replacement surgeon may be necessary if you have elbow arthritis.
 At the Shoulder and Elbow Institute we have brought specialists from across many orthopedic specialties into one area where it is easy to find the right care for your elbow.